ianwijma/ian.wij.ma/content/pages/home/intro.md

 **About me**

-I'm Ian Wijma from The Netherlands, Enschede and currently living in Australia, Canberra.
+I'm Ian Wijma from The Netherlands, and currently living in Canberra, Australia.
 I moved to Australia in 2019.

 **Passions**